 New to road biking?
 This guide tells you all about what a road bike is, and the different types of road bikes so you can find the type of road bike that is best for you.
 So, what is a road bike?
 A road bike is a bike that is specifically designed to be efficient while riding paved surfaces and is not suitable for riding off road.
 From fitness riding to racing and everything in-between, there is a road bike for everyone.

 At ERIK'S, we stock many different types of road bikes.
 With so many options, it's not surprising that shopping for a road bike can be an overwhelming experience.
 When it's your first road bike, it can be a challenge to know which road bike style is best for you.
 This guide breaks down each type of road bike to help you find the best option for you and your riding goals.

 The differences between road bike types and models (and all bikes, really) stem from a trend toward specialization in the bike industry.
 In other words, there's a specific bike for every purpose.
 The question you need to answer is “What is My Riding Style?”
 After that, it's a matter of knowing which road bike best suits those needs.
-What follows is a brief overview of the different types of road bikes, what distinguishes them, where they excel and why you would want to ride them.

 Within the road bike category, the choices in styles of bikes, materials, and components are seemingly endless.
 The central thing to think about is what's important to you as a rider.